 We can achieve this by using Illustrator to create a vector shape that we can fill with text.
 Pairing this with a relevant image makes an exciting combination.

 Use the Rectangle Frame Tool (F) to create a small frame and position this in the bottom right of the page.
 File > Place and select an image (preferably in black and white or grayscale, with a white or transparent background, to maintain the illusion of an old-fashioned novel); click Open.
 Use Fill Frame Proportionally to resize the image.

 Open Illustrator and File > New... to create a new document.
 Now you have to exercise some imagination.
 What shape would work well with your chosen image?
-Can you make it wide enough to accomodate enough text?
+Can you make it wide enough to accommodate enough text?

-In this example I created a simple ‘steam’ shape using the Arc Tool and gave it a Fill (you don’t need to give it a Stroke).
+In this example, I created a simple ‘steam’ shape using the Arc Tool and gave it a Fill (you don’t need to give it a Stroke).
 Select the shape and go to Edit > Copy.

 Return to InDesign and go to Edit > Paste.
 The Illustrator shape is dropped into your InDesign Document.
 You can set the Fill to None by going to the top control panel.

 Using the Selection Tool (V, Escape), adjust the size of the shape to fit nicely onto Page 3.
 You can hold Shift to maintain the proportions of the shape.
 Select the Type Tool (T) and hover the cursor over the top of the shape.
 The cursor will change to a type cursor; click once and the shape is turned into a text frame.